qluvio/go-ethereum/README-ELV.md

 In order to understand the changes, it is helpful to understand a bit about how the clique config works:

 - Every validator is part of the 'clique', and _any_ block that is created by it is considered a valid block
-- There is a concept of a block being "in-turn", which means that block `n` should ideally be created by validator `len(validators) % n`.
+- There is a concept of a block being "in-turn", which means that block `n` should ideally be created by validator `n % len(validators)`.
 This is implemented by giving in-turn blocks a higher 'mining weight' than others.
 - If a block time is set, a validator will wait until the block time has passed before trying to publish another block.

 The things that we made configurable are: